 - A positive choice is more likely to be true than a negative one.

-- In some cases, the test taker simply does not know the material as well as they may think and are relying of the course of instruction and the course exams provided by the trainer.
-The Examination Board of Professional Home Inspectors has the following guide that illustrates the test outline.
+In some cases, the test taker simply does not know the material as well as they may think and are relying on the course of instruction and the course exams provided by the trainer.
+We encourage test takers to review the exam content outline prior to taking the NHIE.

 Why do I have to wait 30 days to retake the exam?